EckoTan0804/academic-kickstart/content/ai/natural-language-processing/lecture-notes/05-parsing.md

   - Bottom up

-    - Shift reduce algorithm
+    - **Shift reduce** algorithm

-      - Shift: advances in the input stream by one symbol.
+      - **Shift**: advances in the input stream by one symbol.
 That shifted symbol becomes a new single-node parse tree.
-      - Reduce: applies a completed grammar rule to some of the recent parse trees, joining them together as one tree with a new root symbol.
+      - **Reduce**: applies a completed grammar rule to some of the recent parse trees, joining them together as one tree with a new root symbol.

     - Example